laminas/laminas-validator/doc/book/validators/explode.md

 # Explode Validator

-`Zend\Validator\Explode` executes a validator for each item exploded from an array.
+`Laminas\Validator\Explode` executes a validator for each item exploded from an array.

 ## Supported options

-The following options are supported for `Zend\Validator\Explode`:
+The following options are supported for `Laminas\Validator\Explode`:

 - `valueDelimiter`: Defines the delimiter used to explode values from an array.
   It defaults to `,`.
 If the given value is an array, this option isn't used.